 Depending on the model, you can schedule your robot vacuum to clean unassisted.
 They’re self-charging and usually feature auto-adjusting brushes.
 Most are also designed to seamlessly move from carpets to hard floors.

 Some robot vacuums work with virtual assistants like Alexa or can be operated through mobile apps.
-They fit under furniture with ease and are normally quieter than other vacuums.
+They fit under furniture with ease and usually are quieter than other vacuums.

 They’re not perfect, though, and have a few drawbacks.
 For one, you can’t control what it sucks up, so extra preparation is necessary.
 Plus they can’t clean stairs and they could miss a few spots while working.